 3. Test Your Installation

 After your test is complete, plug the Pump Sentry AC power cord back into the wall outlet.
-After 2 seconds, at least one of the Battery Monitor LEDs should be lit.
+After 2 seconds, the Charging LED should be flashing.
 This means that the Pump Sentry has recognized the return of normal AC power and has returned to its normal state of charging the battery.
 Cycle the pump again.